iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/7_objective_and_cost_counters.rst

    * - :math:`func`
      - objective functions and discounted accounting rows,
+   * - :math:`cvar`
+     - variable (related to the production) operation and maintenance costs,
-   * - :math:`ccur`
+   * - :math:`cfix`
-     - fix (related to the installed capacity) and variable (related to the production) operation and maintenance costs,
+     - fix (related to the installed capacity) operation and maintenance costs,
    * - :math:`ccap`
      - investment costs; if the investments of a technology are distributed over the previous periods, also the entries to this accounting rows are distributed,
    * - :math:`cres`